pyvista/pyvista/doc/user-guide/data_model.rst

 `vtkDataObject`_ objects.
 PyVista uses the same data types as VTK, but structures them in a more pythonic manner for ease of use.

-If you'd like a background for how VTK structures its data, see `Introduction to VTK in Python by Kitware
+If you'd like some background for how VTK structures its data, see `Introduction to VTK in Python by Kitware
 <https://vimeo.com/32232190>`_, as well as the numerous code examples
 on `Kitware's GitHub site
 <https://kitware.github.io/vtk-examples/site/>`_.
 An excellent
-introduction to mathematical concept relevant to 3D modeling in general implemented in VTK is provided by the `Discrete Differential Geometry YouTube Series
+introduction to mathematical concepts relevant to 3D modeling in general implemented in VTK is provided by the `Discrete Differential Geometry YouTube Series
 <https://www.youtube.com/playlist?list=PL9_jI1bdZmz0hIrNCMQW1YmZysAiIYSSS>`_
-by Prof. Keenan Crane at Carnegie Melon.
+by Prof. Keenan Crane at Carnegie Mellon.
 The concepts taught here will help improve your understanding of why data sets are structured the way they are in libraries like VTK.